EQUINE BEHAVIOUR STUDIES-

 MEANS FOR HORSES.

-And now all those recent hardy farming grasses have taken over most of the country, because as often every other type of grass eventually dies out in our long, and often arid summers, it’s these hardy grasses that fill those older grasses place when that happens……hence why we are now up to epidemic levels of issues with horses through 99% of them suffering with the effects of eating from unsuitable non-horse pastures.
+Unfortunately, not everyone is aware of the problems caused by grass affectedness, and every year we see more and more horses becoming grass affected, as well many suffering from pasture induced laminitis.
+This is due to the incredible resilience of these amplified hardy farming grasses taking over more and more of our paddocks, because as often every other type of grass eventually dies out in our long, and often arid summers, it’s these hardy grasses that fill those older grasses place when that happens……hence why we are now up to epidemic levels of issues with horses through 99% of them suffering from the effects of eating from unsuitable non-horse pastures.

 So what is the main problem with these new grasses as surely grass is just grass isn’t it?

-The main issues with a lot of farming grasses is that they are very high in non-digestible plant sugars called fructans, as they have been amplified and bred for these traits, in order to pack on weight on beef and dairy animals fast for more profits and higher turnovers.
+As another big issue, we see caused by horses eating engineered strains of farming grasses is that they are very high in non-digestible plant sugars called fructans.
+These grasses have been purposely bred and amplified for these traits, in order to pack on weight on beef and dairy animals fast for more profits and higher turnovers.

-It is this artificial breeding of farming grasses, which is also done for improved resistance to bugs and weevils, as well as the addition of very high sugar content, that has caused big problems for horses.
-As when plant sugars bond together and crystallise we see many medical issues occur.
-So eating these is not good for our horses, as for one they can't digest the fructans (bonded plant sugars), so the stomach acids don't break them down like they do with other foods, and then they end up passing through into the horse's stomach in their unchanged and undigested form, which can cause a host of issues including making the horse produce more stomach acid as the body tries it's hardest to break them down, which when this happens is called acidosis.
+As these grasses contain high-level plant sugars, these can bond together and crystallise, which is another reason why we see so many medical issues occur in our horses, including laminitis.
+As horses can't digest the fructans (bonded plant sugars), so the stomach acids don't break them down like they do with other foods, and then they end up passing through into the horse's hindgut in their unchanged and undigested form, which can cause a host of issues including making the horse produce more stomach acid, as the body tries it's hardest to break them down, which when this happens is called acidosis.

-Acidosis is the leading cause of ulcers, as well as colic and can also induce laminitis in equines of all breeds, types and sizes.
+Acidosis is the leading cause of ulcers, as well as factors as a high risk to colic and can also induce laminitis in equines of all breeds, types and sizes.

 Therefore, this is very bad news indeed for our horses health.
 Who have evolved over 55 million years to nibble for most of their day on a wide variety of low sugar, high fibre foods such as tussock grasses, shrubs, bark, leaves etc…rather than pig out of these unsuitable sugary grasses.

-Then to add insult to injury our poor horses are also exposed to a plethora of dangerous mycotoxins contained within so many of these grasses and also in many pasture plants, because they are a plants natural defence systems.
-So add to this already “grass high” horse and you now have a recipe for disaster in both negative behaviours and poor quality nutrition all causing illness and a very misunderstood horse.
+Then to add insult to injury our poor horses are also exposed to a plethora of dangerous mycotoxins contained within so many of these grasses and also in many pasture plants because they are a plant's natural defence systems.
+To add to this already “grass high” horse and you now have a recipe for disaster in both negative behaviours and poor quality nutrition all causing illness and a very misunderstood horse.

-When ingested these poisonous mycotoxins that have grown within the grass, can affect brain function and cause visual dysmorphia, as well as hallucinations, along with a change in body function such as elevated adrenaline levels, and stress hormonal changes as the body tries to cope with being effectively poisoned, along with mass inflammation, plus changes to organs and liver function etc…, with paraesthesia, which is a feeling of tingling sensations, and soreness amongst the body as the nerves are affected by the poisons contained within the mycotoxins making the horse experience feelings that are not really there, and being a prey animal this causes extreme fear and panic within most horses, which is uncontrollable and very dangerous, hence the highly elevated behaviours that go hand in hand with the grass affected horse.
+When ingested these poisonous mycotoxins that have grown within the grass, can affect brain function and cause visual dysmorphia, as well as hallucinations, along with a change in body function such as elevated adrenaline levels, and stress hormonal changes as the body tries to cope with being effectively poisoned, along with mass inflammation, plus changes to organs and liver function etc…, with paraesthesia, which is a feeling of tingling sensations, and misfiring electric circuitry happening in the brain, adding to soreness within the body as the nerves are affected by the poisons contained within the mycotoxins making the horse experience feelings that are not really there, and being a prey animal this causes extreme fear and panic within most horses, which is uncontrollable and very dangerous, hence the highly elevated behaviours that go hand in hand with the grass affected horse.

-Again put this all into human terms this would involve us having frightening hallucinations and severe paranoia, with perhaps a feeling of insects crawling on our body, hence the phantom flies the poor horse tries to flick off his body…which I have written about so we can see how terrified our poor equine friends could be when toxic.......then we can see stiffness in the muscles, especially at the hind end from misfiring brain signals, along with soreness to the skin causing routine tacking up to have major issues such as being girthed up or having the saddle placed on the horses extremely sore body to be very painful indeed, so we see bucking and other uncharacteristic behaviours like biting and flattened ears etc in response to these routine issues from otherwise normally well behaved horses, in addition to a host of other unpleasant allergy type symptoms as the myco toxins build up in your horse's body to dangerous levels.
+Again put this all into human terms this would involve us having frightening hallucinations and severe paranoia, with perhaps a feeling of insects crawling on our body, hence the phantom flies the poor horse tries to flick off his body…such as we often see with head flicking, which I have written about so we can see how terrified our poor equine friends could be when toxic.......then we can see stiffness in the muscles, especially at the hind end, along with soreness to the skin causing routine tacking up to have major issues such as being girthed up or having the saddle placed on the horses extremely sore body to be very painful indeed, so we see bucking and other uncharacteristic behaviours like biting and flattened ears etc in response to these routine issues from otherwise normally well-behaved horses, in addition to a host of other unpleasant allergy type symptoms as the mycotoxins build up in your horse's body to dangerous levels.

-And then to add insult to injury, we are seeing increased rates of equines who are being affected growing every year with this being the worst year so far, that is partly due to our ideal grass growing climate here in NZ, with this year’s very wet spring making matters much worse as fungi thrive off moisture.
+As more of these grasses are sewn for farming and they continue to invade more horse areas, we are seeing increased rates of equines who are being affected growing every year with this being the worst year so far.
+That is partly due to our ideal grass growing climate here in NZ, along with our over elevated UVA exposures caused by the Ozone Depletion being so close to us, with this year’s very wet and warm spring making matters much worse, as both sugars grow and fungi thrive off moisture.

-So now you know the affects, what can we do to help our horses cope with these grass issues…?
+Now you know the effects, what can we do to help our horses cope with these grass issues…?

-FIRSTLY and more importantly –please do not tell your toxic horse off if he over reacts…..it won’t help and will only serve to scare his already fragile state of mind, as he is suffering with a very real medical condition that affects his mind, and is not being silly or naughty etc…, so we ask that you please have a little empathy for him or her.
+FIRSTLY and more importantly –please do not tell your toxic horse off if he overreacts…..it won’t help and will only serve to scare his already fragile state of mind more.
+As he is suffering from a very real medical condition that affects his mind and is not being silly or naughty etc…, we ask that you please have a little empathy for him or her.
 AND PLEASE DO NOT RIDE A TOXIC HORSE –EVER!
-That means regardless of whether you have a show or anything else planned that you might think is essential to ride for, it is still a big NO NO, as it’s simply just too dangerous.
-So we implore you not to ride your horse for your own safety when he is like this as he could even kill you, albeit it would be by accident.
+That means regardless of whether you have a show or anything else planned that you might think is essential to ride for, it is still a big NO-NO, as it’s simply just too dangerous.
+So, we implore you not to ride your horse for your own safety when he is like this as he could even kill you, albeit it would be by accident.

-SECONDLY -give your horse a daily toxin binder to prevent absorption of toxins….this really is an essential component of 99.9% of NZ horses staple diets these days, as a quality binder will help to reduce the absorption of these dangerous toxins in the horse's body, stopping the dangerous affects from building up.
-A warning here though- sadly we have seen and heard of many outfits selling so called toxin binders to unsuspecting horse owners who have little or no toxin binder qualities in them…so please check for glucomannan in the products you buy, as this yeast cell wall extract is the all-important toxin binder properties and without it you would be simply wasting your hard earned money.
-Another issue I saw this week was a product aimed at the aftereffects of horses being toxic which I was appalled to see was over $100 for a small bottle and had absolutely zero science to support its claims which to be honest were nonsense, so again please be careful to not fall for these scams.
-Here at Natural Horse NZ we have developed our own toxin binder, which is one of the best binders on the market that is both affordable and effective, as we subsidize it's costs to encourage more owners to use it.
-We have received outstanding feedback for all who have used it-so check it out on this link: https://www.naturalhorsenz.co.nz/shop-natural-horse-equine-supplements
+SECONDLY -give your horse a supplement to prevent absorption of toxins….this really is an essential component of 99.9% of NZ horses staple diets these days, as a quality Detoxifier will help to reduce the absorption of these dangerous toxins in the horse's body, stopping these unwanted effects from building up.
+A warning here though- sadly we have seen and heard of many outfits selling so-called toxin binders to unsuspecting horse owners who have little or no toxin binder qualities in them…so please check for glucomannan, zeolite, clays and natural toxin binding extracts in combination in the products that you buy.
+As we have found that it is this combination that works most effectively and without it, you would be simply wasting your hard-earned money.
+Another issue I saw this week was a product aimed at the after-effects of horses being toxic which I was appalled to see was over $100 for a small bottle and had absolutely zero science to support its claims which, to be honest, were nonsense.
+So again please be careful to not fall for these scams.
+Here at Natural Horse NZ, we have developed our own Natural Detox Supplement which includes plant extracts known for their toxin binder qualities including milk thistle.
+We are proud of our supplements and our long list of happy customers continue to tell us that they think it is the best binders on the market, that is both affordable and effective, as we subsidize its costs to encourage more owners to use it to prevent more horses from spiralling down to become unwanted rescue horses as part of our horse rescue prevention program.
+We have received outstanding feedback from all who have used it-so check it out on this link: https://www.naturalhorsenz.co.nz/natural-horse-equine-supplements

-THIRDLY-restrict green grass to a minimum as to reduce sugars as that’s half of the battle won for equine health for our NZ horse or pony, and feed plain meadow hay instead (not Lucerne) in a slow feed haynet as to replicate natural grazing….but don’t lock the horse up to do this.
+THIRDLY-restrict green grass to a minimum, especially during high grass growth times of yar including spring, early summer and autumn. as to reduce sugars as that’s half of the battle won for equine health for our NZ horse or pony.
+Then feed plain meadow hay (NOT LUCERNE) combined with a mix of 50-50 with barley straw in a slow feed hay net as to replicate natural grazing….but you don't need to lock the horse up to do this.
 We can achieve this by taping off a track system to allow the horse to enjoy the freedom of being outside with his buddies etc… without the nightmare of having too much green grass…see this link for more on this…

 We sincerely hope this will help you understand the issues your horse is going through, as to help you have a happier horse 🙂